k2datascience/ds-foundations/2-scraping-sql.md

 1. Complete the Web Scraping in Python book and all the exercises.

-2. Complete all the lessons of [SQL Bolt](https://sqlbolt.com/) as well as the 2 additional topics.
+2. Complete all the lessons of [SQL Bolt](https://sqlbolt.com/) as well as the Basic, Intermediate, Advanced and Analytics training section [at Mode](https://community.modeanalytics.com/sql/tutorial/introduction-to-sql/).

 3. Complete the SQLite and SQLAlchemy tutorials.